Lingyungou11/Lingyungou11.github.io/_pages/talks.md

 - 2017/11, The 2nd International Symposium on Asia Urban GeoEngineering, *Changsha, China*

 ## Invited talks
+- 2023/05, School of Engineering, University of Birmingham, *UK*
 - 2023/05, 3SR, Université Grenoble Alpes, *France*
 - 2023/02, Centre for Smart Infrastructure and Construction, University of Cambridge, *UK*
 - 2022/08, Department of Mechanical and Industrial Engineering, Northeastern University, *USA*